precice/openfoam-adapter/docs/README.md

 ## What is this?

 This preCICE adapter is a plug-in (function object) for OpenFOAM, which can work with any recent version of OpenFOAM (.com / .org, see [supported OpenFOAM versions](https://precice.org/adapter-openfoam-support.html)).
 It supports fluid-structure interaction (fluid part), conjugate heat transfer (fluid and solid parts), and fluid-fluid simulations, while it is also easily extensible.
+Besides surface coupling, the adapter also supports volume coupling (overlapping domains).

 ## What can it do?

-This adapter can read/write the following fields:
+This adapter can read/write the following fields in a surface coupling setup:

 - Temperature (read + write)
 - Heat flux (read + write)